ArtemisMh/SBGTool-v2.0/README.md

 # SBGTool v2.0
-produced by Zeynab (Artemis) Mohseni, Spring 2022
+Developed by Zeynab (Artemis) Mohseni, Spring 2022

 # What is Similarity-Based Grouping Tool (SBGTool) about?